alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

-What we did here was create a base class to be extended.
-A subscriber can attach itself to a namespace and define methods to handle individual events.
-Method names should match with event name in the namespace.
+We creeate a base class which subscribers can extend.
+Subscriber can then attach its method to events in a namespace.
+This seems to be the building block of highly modular application.

 {% highlight ruby linenos %}
 # app/pub_sub/subscribers/registration_mailer.rb